konsumer/junosex/README.md

 All decent MIDI sequencers speak CC, but being able to speak SysEx particular to these synths is harder to come by.
 This code, when placed on an ATMEGA8/168/328 will do the conversion for you, and allow your computer/ipad/sequencer to get romantic with your Juno.

+The [Arduino MIDI Library] is required.

 ## Hardware

 Follow the schematic to put it together.
 I will provide better instructions, later.
+I used [ArduinoISP] running on a [teensy] to program an [ATMEGA8].
+I used a [resonator] to be cheap nd lazy (rather than a crystal and 2 capacitors.)

 ## Modification